 Selecting Your Electrical Equipment and Fixtures

-When choosing the electrical equipment and fixtures for your home, you have a few options.
+When choosing the residential electrical rough-in equipment and fixtures for your home, you have a few options.
 You can choose a standard piece of equipment that is included in your contractor’s estimate or upgrade to a more expensive model.
 You can also choose to purchase equipment from a different manufacturer.
 The best way to make this decision is to select the equipment you want, then find out what the price would be.

 You can also select the fixtures you want, then find out what voltage and amperage they require.
 You can then choose the wiring and circuit required for your fixtures.
 If you decide to purchase different equipment or fixtures, be sure to discuss it with your contractor.
 If you select different equipment, you may need to install a new circuit or run new wiring.